Prabhu028/My-Projects/Readme.md

 # Introduction

 This project is a Netflix Clone application designed to demonstrate a complete DevSecOps pipeline.
-It is containerized with Docker, automated with Jenkins, and uses several tools like Trivy and Kubescape to ensure security and scalability:
+Automated with Jenkins and uses to ensure security and scalability:

  - Docker for containerization.
  - Trivy for Docker image scanning.
  - Terraform for infrastructure as code (provisioning an AKS cluster).